benjavalero/replacer/technical-design.md

 ### Validation

 All Domain Objects should always be valid.
 The simplest validation is about the nullable and non-nullable fields (most of them).
-Non-nullable fields will be annotated with `org.springframework.lang.NonNull` (we could use the Lombok one but we prefer this one for consistency).
+Non-nullable fields will be annotated with `org.springframework.lang.NonNull` (we could use the Lombok annotation, but the Spring one is preferred for consistency).
 Lombok will find this annotation and generate null-checks which will throw an `IllegalArgumentException`.
 Nullable fields can be then annotated with `org.springframework.lang.Nullable`.

-To perform more complicated validations, like data integrity, we will generate a constructor for all fields (which will be eventually called with `@Value` and `@Builder` annotations) which will throw an `IllegalArgumentException` if validation fails.
+To perform more complicated validations, like data integrity, we will generate a constructor for all fields (which will be eventually called with `@Value` and `@Builder` annotations), throwing an `IllegalArgumentException` if validation fails.

 Again, all of this can also be applied to Output DTOs.